Learning Failure-Inducing Models for Testing Software-Defined Networks: Approach

 \FRAM fuzzes the control message by accounting for the syntax requirements (i.e., grammar) defined in the SDN protocol and then injects the fuzzed message into the control channel in the system.
 We note that \FRAM could apply a simple random fuzzing method that replaces the sniffed string with a random string.
 However, the majority of byte strings generated by random fuzzing would be invalid control messages that would be immediately rejected by the SDN message parser in the system~\cite{Jero2017:BEADS}. \FRAM therefore accounts for the SDN protocol in order to generate valid control messages that test software components beyond the message parsing layer of the system, which is a desirable feature in practice~\cite{Jero2017:BEADS}.

 \textbf{Initial fuzzing.} At the first iteration of \FRAM, since a failure-inducing model is not present, the fuzzing step behaves as described in Algorithm~\ref{alg:initial fuzzing}.
 Given a control message $\mathit{msg}$, the algorithm modifies it and returns a fuzzed message $\mathit{msg^\prime}$.
 As shown on line 1, the algorithm first randomly selects a set $F$ of fields in $\mathit{msg}$.
 For each field $f$ in $F$, the algorithm replaces the original value of $f$ with a new value randomly selected from its value range (lines 2-5).
+Hence, Algorithm~\ref{alg:initial fuzzing} operates in linear time, relative to the number of message fields ($|F|$).
 Note that our ML-guided fuzzing method is described in Section~\ref{subsec:fuzzing:guided}.
 For example, in Figure~\ref{fig:fuzzing flow}, the algorithm modifies the sniffed packet\_in message by replacing the reason field value 0x2 with 0x8, which is randomly chosen within its value range.

 \textbf{Data collection.} To generate a failure-inducing model, \FRAM uses a supervised ML technique~\cite{WittenFH16} that requires a labeled dataset the fuzzing step generates.
 Specifically, at each iteration of \FRAM, the fuzzing step is executed $n$ times based on an allotted time budget.
 Each execution of the fuzzing step (re)runs the input test procedure (Figure~\ref{fig:approach_overview}) and modifies a control message. \FRAM then monitors the system response to the modified control message $\mathit{msg}$ using the failure detection mechanism (Figure~\ref{fig:approach_overview}).
 We denote by $\mathit{presence}$ (resp. $\mathit{absence}$) the label indicating that the failure is present (resp. absent) in the system response.
 For each iteration $i$ of \FRAM, the fuzzing step creates a labeled dataset $D_i$ by adding $n$ tuples $(\mathit{msg}_1,l_1)$, $\ldots$, $(\mathit{msg}_n,l_n)$ to $D_{i-1}$, where a label $l_j$ could be either $\mathit{presence}$ or $\mathit{absence}$ and $D_0$ $=$ $\{\}$.
 We note that \FRAM uses an accumulated dataset $D$ $=$ $D_1$ $\cup$ $\ldots$ $\cup$ $D_i$ to infer a failure-inducing model \hbox{at each iteration $i$.}